Eghamarian/sociotherapy/_short/04_individuality.md

 We want them so bad that we kill for them. <br>
 But then we realize, if we are wise, we were no different than kids on tantrums, demanding what they do not need.<br>
 Individuality is one of those.<br>
-We wanted it so bad, we tore all the common threads connecting us to each other.<br>
+We wanted it so bad, we tore all common threads connecting us to each other.<br>
 Now we long for common values more than ever.<br>
 But since we got rid of all public interests, our private interests are showcasing on public stage.<br>
 Even our solitude and loneliness are on public display.<br>